 AnimeJapan, the biggest anime convention in Japan, is held every year in the last week of March.

-That makes the last week of March the best season to travel to Japan.
+AnimeJapan and cherry blossom season make the last week of March the best season to travel to Japan.

 Option 2: Between the last week of July and the first week of August

-Option 3: The end of the year
+Option 3: near the end of the year (fall-winter season)

 Comiket Winter and JUMP Fest, two of the biggest anime events, are held in the last weeks of December.
 Also, you can go to a lot of Winter Illuminations.